If a small child has ever asked you how petrol actually gets into the car – or if you’ve ever wondered yourself – here’s the answer.

-When you pick up the nozzle to start filling up, the pump selects your fuel from the appropriate underground tank (at most modern sites they have one underground tank per type of fuel).
-It also sends an electronic signal to a cashier asking them to authorise the sale.
-The cashier has to visually check that it is safe to dispense fuel and that the person dispensing is over 16.
+Pick up the nozzle and the pump will select your fuel from the right underground tank.
+It also sends an electronic signal to the cashier, asking them to authorise the sale.
+The cashier will check that it’s safe to dispense fuel and you’re over 16.

-Before any pump can be used on a forecourt, it has to be checked, tested and granted a Certificate of Approval issued by the Government’s National Measurement Office.
-After calibration, the fuel pumps are sealed to prevent any adjustment and fraud.
+Before a pump can be used, it’s checked, tested and granted a Certificate of Approval by the National Measurement Office.
+It’s then calibrated and sealed to stop any tampering.

-Pumps are remotely monitored on a daily basis to ensure that they remain accurate at all times and can be checked at any time by trading standards officers.
+We can be sure of this because our pumps are remotely monitored every day and can be checked at any time by trading standards officers.